Klarisse de Guzman: Performances

+2014–2015: MCA Music and first concert

-De Guzman since then has been appearing on TV shows aired by ABS-CBN, particularly ASAP.
+De Guzman started appearing on TV shows aired by ABS-CBN, particularly ASAP.
 In January 2014, Klarisse was officially announced in the said program as the latest addition to the Star Magic artists.
 She also became part of the singing trio, ASAP Homegrown Divas together with Morissette and Angeline Quinto.

 After competing in The Voice, she signed a record and management deal with MCA Music along with Janice Javier, Myk Perez, and Paolo Onesa who were her co-finalists from The Voice.
 Her first album entitled "Klarisse de Guzman" featured songs from her contest pieces from the competition.
 These were The Climb, To Love Somebody, and I Can't Make You Love Me.
-It also featured Sabihin Mo Sa Akin which became the theme song of Mirabella as well as a self-composed song, "Di Kayang Pilitin."
+It also featured Sabihin Mo Sa Akin which became the theme song of Mirabella as well as a self-composed song, "Di Kayang Pilitin".

 Also in 2014, she had a solo concert entitled The Voice of Klarisse De Guzman: Live on Concert.
-It was held at Teatrino, Promenade Mall on August 29, 2014 with Nyoy Volante, Juan Karlos Labajo, and Paolo Onesa as guests.
+It was held at Teatrino, Promenade Mall on August 29, 2014, with Nyoy Volante, Juan Karlos Labajo, and Paolo Onesa as guests.

-2016-2020: Himig Handog, Birit Queens, We Love OPM, and Star Music
+2016–2020: Himig Handog, Birit Queens, We Love OPM, and Star Music

 De Guzman also became an interpreter at the 2016 Himig Handog, a songwriting and music video competition.
 She interpreted "Sana'y Tumibok Muli" composed by Jose Joel Mendoza.
 The music video was produced by Asia Pacific College.
-The song took the 5th Best Song award during the grand finals held at the Kia Theatre on April 24, 2016 and became part of the album, Himig Handog P-Pop Love Songs (2016).
+The song took the 5th Best Song award during the grand finals held at the Kia Theatre on April 24, 2016, and became part of the album, Himig Handog P-Pop Love Songs (2016).

 In May 2016, she joined Liezel Garcia and Emmanuelle Vera to form the group O Diva as part of ABS-CBN's music competition, We Love OPM, under the mentorship of KZ Tandingan.
 The competition was joined by five other groups of musical artists to weekly perform a song of the week's featured Filipino artist.
 The trio performed Ikaw Ang Pangarap, Katawan, Gaya ng Dati, Kung Kailangan Mo Ako (together with Power Chords group), Basang-basa Sa Ulan, Karakaraka, and Batang-Bata Ka Pa.
 The group consistently ranked at the upper percentile each week and was exempted to compete during the semi-finals after gathering the most number of points across episodes.
 During the grand finals held at the Newport Performing Arts Theater in Resorts World Manila on July 17, 2016, O Diva performed "Limang Dipang Tao" and landed third place with 57.78% final score.